nathanroberts/nathanroberts.github.io/work/experian.md

 **•** The early version of eResolve was jam-packed with extra information and heavy on decorations.
 This left users unsure of where to look or what to do.

 {: .db .ml2 .mr4}
-**•** We wanted the user to have more control by negotiating payment amounts, terms and dates but also set parameters that a financial institution would accept.
-We are currently exploring if/how we can leverage data to propose terms that work well for both the user and the financial institution.
+**•** We wanted the user to have more control by negotiating payment amounts, terms and dates but also set parameters that a financial institution would be comfortable accepting.
+We are currently exploring if/how we can leverage data to intelligently propose terms that work well for both the user and the financial institution.

 {: .db .ml2 .mr4}
 **•** After a user agrees to a payment plan, what's the best way to interact with them?
 Payment reminder options, progress updates,  and pay-off celebrations are all being considered as options to continue the human-friendly approach outside of the initial experience.